Rice farming is a cycle that follows the seasons. The main growing season runs May through September, but there's always work to do!

 If we've done our job, and if we're lucky, August can mean a little bit of breathing room.
 Starting early August we let the water out of the paddies and hope for low rainfall and warmth for the coming six weeks.
 We need firm, dry soil in the paddy to support our combine harvester, and it takes weeks of sustained drying in the fields to produce this.
 What water is left in the paddy soil is plenty for the plants to continue ripening and hardening the grain.

 When the rice is hard enough to crack in your teeth, it's time to bring it in.
 As with the transplanting, good luck and good preparation can mean that our appropriate-scale machinery can be brought to bear, greatly speeding the task.
-We have a small combine that runs off a 10 hp honda engine.
-In excellent conditions, it can harvest an acre in a day.
+We have a small diesel combine that harvests a swath about a meter wide.
+In excellent conditions, it can harvest two or three acres in a day.
 By contrast, hand harvesting takes about 10 people to bring in a single acre, not including threshing.

 However, combining adds a requirement to carefully monitor moisture levels, and to have adequate drying facilities at the farmstead to quickly dry off any grain brought in.
 Usually, grain coming in from the field has moisture levels ranging from 17-22%, and this needs to be brought down to 14% as quickly as possible.
-This year, we plan to build a larger dryer and rice silo to use the residual heat of Good Companion Bakery's bread oven to help dry our increasing volumes of rice.
+We have several dryers around the place, using air, wood, and kerosene heat in various combinations to achieve the desired result.

 MILLING AND MARKETING